kontena/kontena/docs/using-kontena/nodes.md

 Ephemeral nodes are intended to be used for autoscaled nodes, which may be provisioned automatically, and then cleaned up once terminated.

-Ephemeral nodes will not be available for sheduling of stateful services as the service state is only persisted on local disk.
+Ephemeral nodes will not be available for scheduling of stateful services as the service state is only persisted on local disk.